trofi/trofi.github.io.gen/posts/325-Zero-Hydra-Failures-towards-24.11-NixOS-release.md

 ```

 The build was happening for `x86_64-linux` target.
 While this package
-is `MacOS`-specific: it uses Darwin APIs and links to it's libraries
+is `MacOS`-specific: it uses Darwin APIs and links to its libraries
 directly.
 No reason to try to build it on `x86_64-linux`.
 The fix is to constrain the package to `darwin` targets (the default
 platforms for `xorg` packages is `unix`):